-(1) Tower count as reported as of June 30, 2024
+(1) Tower count as reported as of September 30, 2024, except Cellnex which is as of June 30, 2024

 (2) Signed a partnership in Oct.
 2021 with Egypt Digital Company for Investment S.A.E. (an investment vehicle of the Egyptian Ministry of Communications) to obtain a license from the National Telecom Regulatory Authority ("NTRA") to construct, operate and lease telecom towers in Egypt